The Wreck of the Edmund Fitzgerald: Melody

-The song follows 6/8 time with a straightforward arrangement described by Adam Perlmutter in Accoustic Guitar as "this arrangement of 'The Wreck of the Edmund Fitzgerald' is pretty simple—just five open shapes in the key of A major (sounding as B, due to a second-fret capo).
-Instead of an A chord (A C# E), there’s an A^{sus2}, a type of suspended triad in which the third (C#) is replaced with the second (B).
-Then there’s the G6/A, or a G6 chord (G B D E) with an A as the lowest note, used only in the intro/interlude section".
+The song follows 6/8 time with a straightforward arrangement described by Adam Perlmutter in Acoustic Guitar as "pretty simple—just five open shapes in the key of A major (sounding as B, due to a second-fret capo).
+Instead of an A chord (A C♯ E), there’s an A^{sus2}, a type of suspended triad in which the third (C♯) is replaced with the second (B).
+Then there’s the G^{6}/A, or a G^{6} chord (G B D E) with an A as the lowest note, used only in the intro/interlude section".

 The melody for the song was later adapted by Bobby Sands for his song "Back Home in Derry".
 When asked about the similarity and why he did not pursue copyright infringement, Lightfoot said that the melody was "just an old Irish folk song; an old Irish dirge.
 I think I took it from that.
 It's all folk music and it's all out there for everyone to enjoy."

 Lyrics

 The song narrates the final and difficult journey of the Edmund Fitzgerald through the storm and the frantic moments before the shipwreck.
 The seven stanzas of the song are written with eight lines each, with the first line of the first stanza reading: "The legend lives on from the Chippewa on down".
-The lyrics were strongly inspired by the article "The Cruelest Month", which appeared on 24 November 1975 in Newsweek magazine, which in addition to reporting the disaster also illustrated the legends of the Ojibwe Native Americans (termed "Chippewa" by white Europeans) on Lake Superior, which are in fact mentioned in the song.
+The lyrics were strongly inspired by the article "The Cruelest Month", which appeared on 24 November 1975 in Newsweek magazine.
+In addition to reporting the disaster, the article also illustrated the legends of the Ojibwe people of Lake Superior (historically also known in English as "Chippewa"), which are mentioned in the song.
 A recurring theme of the song is the violence of the bad weather in the late autumn season on the Great Lakes in November, which would ultimately lead to the catastrophe of the Fitzgerald.
 For example, one of the central laments in the lyrics of the song speaks of the nearness of safe harbor in the presence of imminent disaster, stating: